eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 - The top part is called the **header** and uses YAML syntax and includes the title and the output type (which in this case is an HTML document) and other metadata.

-- Below the heather goes the document proper, which has *white* and *grey* sections.
+- Below the header goes the document proper, which has *white* and *grey* sections.
   These are the two main sections that make up an R Markdown file:

   - Grey sections are **code chunks**.